spochinda/CosmicDawnSynergies/README.md

 ## Usage
 Add any new likelihoods as a class in the likelihood.py file.
 It should have a method called computeLikelihood which returns a single log likelihood.

+The nested sampling is run with run_mcmc.py in scripts/.

 More info will follow...